akchonya/aiogram-alert-bot/README.md

 • greet a new chat member

 ## What can an admin of this bot do:
-• update the watchmen's using commands
+• update the watchmen's schedule using commands

 • send messages to the chat and pin them on behalf of the bot